UncoderIO/Uncoder_IO/README.md

 # :computer: Installation
 Uncoder IO can be installed in a following manner:
-  1. Docker container with web server and UI (available)
+  1. Docker container with web server and UI [Launch Instructions for Docker container](#launch-instructions-for-docker-container)
   2. Docker continer API and CLI only (work in progress)
-  3. Build from source code directly
+  3. Build from source code directly (for advanced users, can be done following instructions from docker files)
-  4. Ready to use as SaaS, privately with no registration or cookies at https://uncoder.io
+  4. Ready to use as SaaS, privately with no registration or cookies at [https://uncoder.io/](https://uncoder.io/)
-  5. Ready to use at SOC Prime SaaS with private AI augmentation, SOC 2 Type II certified environment and supporting ToS on data privacy, GDPR etc.
+  5. Ready to use at SOC Prime SaaS with private AI augmentation, SOC 2 Type II certified environment and supporting ToS on data privacy, GDPR etc. at [https://tdm.socprime.com/uncoder-ai](https://tdm.socprime.com/uncoder-ai)

 ## Requirements
 * Host with Windows, Linux, or other operating system supported by Docker
 * These packages should be installed on the host:
     * Docker v23.0.1 or newer
     * Docker Compose v2.21.0 or newer
-    * Python 3.9 or newer

-## Launch Instructions
+## Launch Instructions for Docker container
 1. Download the `UncoderIO-main` archive and unpack it.
 2. In the CLI, go to the folder where the unpacked files are:
 ```